3a1b2c3/seeingSpace/README.md

 <small><i>https://medium.com/@hurmh92/autonomous-driving-slam-and-3d-mapping-robot-e3cca3c52e95</i></small>

 # Conclusion
-With neural rendering, we no longer need to physically model the scene and simulate the light transport, as this knowledge is now stored implicitly inside the weights of a neural network.
-With neural rendering, the compute required to render an image is also no longer tied to the complexity of the scene (the number of objects, lights, and materials), but rather the size of the neural network.
+With neural rendering we no longer need to physically model the scene and simulate the light transport, as this knowledge is now stored implicitly inside the weights of a neural network.
+The compute required to render an image is also no longer tied to the complexity of the scene (the number of objects, lights, and materials), but rather the size of the neural network.

 Neural rendering has already enabled applications that were **previously intractable**, such as rendering of digital avatars without any manual modeling.
 Neural rendering coukld have a profound impact in making complex